Skip to content

 3. The Before/After Transformation

-"My Channel Grew 10x After I Changed This One Thing."
+"My Channel Changed After I Fixed This One Thing."
 Transformation titles work because viewers see themselves in the before state and want the after state.

 4. The Challenge or Experiment